felixgrim/SII_Test/README.md

 #  Test Dev skills
-*Please note: X checked are marked as mandatory*
+*Please note: X checked are marked as mandatory.
+Please clone this repository.*

  This project is just to verify your skills in knowledge:
 - S.O.L.I.D